ARCHER2-HPC/archer2-fortran-inter/section-2.01/README.md

     procedure-part ]
   end type [ type-name ]
 ```
-Compoenents types may be intrinsic, allocatable, pointer, or other derived
+Components types may be intrinsic, allocatable, pointer, or other derived
 types.
 The procedure part is used (optionally) to define so-called
 _type-bound procedures_.
 These are the equivalent of class methods in other
 languages (and will be covered in detail in later Sections).
 Scope of